 More than 9 million men were killed in battle.
-This does not include collateral damage to non-combatants and death by disease and starvation.
-It remains one of the deadliest conflicts in human history, paving the way for major political upheaval and revolution in many of the nations who fought.
+This does not include collateral damage to non-combatants and death by disease or starvation.
+It paved the way for major political upheaval throughout the world.

 Says the movie at the beginning: “The principal statements made by the historical characters in this film are based on documentary evidence, and the words of the songs are those sung by the troops during the First World War.”

-Did General Haig, when looking at the staggering loss of life on both sides, really say: “in the end, the Germans will have 5,000 men and we will have 10,000, so we will have won.”?
-Apparently he said it.
+The statements of the historical characters — all lodged a safe distance from the fighting — are ludicrous.
+General Haig, looking at the staggering loss of life on both sides, really said: “in the end, the Germans will have 5,000 men and we will have 10,000, so we will have won.”?
+He said it.
 And meant it.

-The arrival of the Americans and their takeover of the endless war — and bringing it to a conclusion while there was still something left to preserve — is a great moment.
+The arrival of the Americans and their takeover of the endless war — bringing it to a conclusion while there was still something left to save — is a great cinematic moment.
 I wonder how long it would have gone on without American involvement?
-Would they still be fighting it today?
-Would Europe even exist or would it all be a wasteland?
+Would Europe exist or would it all be a wasteland?

 The war is told with music and dancing.
-Songs are mixed with pithy comments by generals, kings, Kaisers and occasionally, soldiers.
-It’s a long movie — 144 minutes — and I can promise you that you will have a far better and more visceral understanding of this war and the meaning of those little red poppies the Veterans organizations give out (do they still do that?) to commemorate the war to end all wars.
+Songs mixed with pithy comments from generals, kings, Kaisers and soldiers.
+It’s a long movie — 144 minutes — and I can promise you that you will have a far better and more visceral understanding of this war and what those little red poppies the Veterans organizations give out (do they still do that?) to commemorate the war to end all wars.
 Until the next war.
 And the one after that.

-The music is ghastly, funny and catchy.
+The music is ghastly, funny, catchy.
 The movie is out of print.
 It was only in print for a couple of months.
 I had been looking for it for a long time and was thrilled to snag a copy.
 A few copies are still available through Amazon.
-If you are a history buff and also love great movies, grab one before they disappear.
-Over the Memorial Day weekend, one of the movie channels, usually it’s on Encore but sometimes TCM runs it.
+If you are a history buff and love great movies, grab one.

-Great directing, biting sarcastic humor, terrific music and surprisingly informative, this motion picture is in a category all by itself.
+Great directing, biting sarcastic humor, terrific music and informative, this movie is in a category all by itself.
 It was unavailable for more than 20 years.
-You will not be disappointed and you will never forget it.
-In the 45 years since I first saw it, I never forgot it.
+You won’t be disappointed and you won’t forget it.
+In the 45 years since I first saw it, I haven’t forgotten it.